microsoft/BuildTourHack/stories/2/211_Centennial.md

 ![Configuration Manager Deploy](images/211-configuration-manager-deploy.png)

-* Build the solution to make sure there are no errors.

 * Right-click the **Microsoft.Knowzy.UWP** project and select **Deploy** from the menu.
 You will most likely get the following error.

 ![Deploy](images/211-deploy.png)